YiyangZhang0201/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yiyang Zhang is a dual master's student at Univerity of Michigan, majoring in Quantitative Finance & Risk Management and Applied Statistics.
-His research and learning interests include quantitative trading in stock and futures markets, option pricing, machine learning and deep learning techniques, and statistical modeling.
+Yiyang Zhang is currently pursuing a Ph.D. in Finance at Scheller College of Business, Georgia Institute of Technology.
+Before this, he obtained two master's degrees from the University of Michigan, specializing in Quantitative Finance & Risk Management and Applied Statistics.
+His research interests lie in asset pricing, and he also has a keen interest in quantitative trading in stock and futures markets, option pricing, machine learning and deep learning techniques, and statistical modeling.

-He finished his undergraduate studies in finance at Lingnan College, Sun Yat-sen University.
-He is also one of the seven people who finished the special curriculum held by the college and earned the International Mathematical Class certification in the class of 2020.
-Besides the academic activity, he was also the college table tennis team captain in 2018 and 2019.
-And he led the team to its best performance in the last decade.
+Yiyang completed his undergraduate studies in finance at Lingnan College, Sun Yat-sen University, and was one of seven individuals to earn the International Mathematical Class certification offered by the college in 2020.
+In addition to his academic pursuits, Yiyang was the captain of the college's table tennis team in 2018 and 2019, leading the team to its best performance in the last decade.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.